Rel-MOSS: Towards Imbalanced Relational Deep Learning on Relational Databases: Related Work

 \textbf{Class Imbalance Problem.} Class imbalance is common in real-world applications and has long been a classical research direction.
 Classes with a larger number of instances are usually called \textit{majority} classes, while those with fewer instances are usually called \textit{minority} classes.
 The countermeasures can be roughly classified into data-level and learning-algorithm-level methods.
 The most popular data-level method, SMOTE \cite{smote}, addresses this problem by performing interpolation between samples in minority classes and their nearest neighbors.
 Many extensions on top of SMOTE are proposed to make the interpolation process more effective \cite{borderline_smote,safe_smote}.
 At the learning algorithm level, cost sensitive learning \cite{focal} constructs a cost matrix to assign different mis-classification penalties for different classes.
 Post-hoc adjustment \cite{lte4g} method modifies the inference process after the classifier is trained, by introducing a prior probability for each class.

-In the field of \textit{graph data-mining}, class-imbalanced learning is an emerging research area addressing class imbalance in graph data \cite{graphsmote,graphmixup,graphsha,graphsr,gnncl}, where traditional methods for non-graph data might be unsuitable or ineffective for several reasons.
+In the field of \textit{graph data-mining}, class-imbalanced learning is an emerging research area addressing class imbalance in graph data \cite{graphsmote,graphmixup,graphsha,gnncl}, where traditional methods for non-graph data might be unsuitable or ineffective.
 Several graph-specific adaptations have been proposed.
 GraphSMOTE \cite{graphsmote} is the first to adapt SMOTE for graphs by performing interpolation in the node embedding space and using a pre-trained edge predictor to determine the connectivity between synthetic and real nodes.
 GraphMixup \cite{graphmixup} performs mixup in the semantic space to prevent the generation of out-of-domain samples and incorporates self-supervised objectives to preserve node connections.
 GraphSHA \cite{graphsha} expands minority class boundaries through Mixup between hard minority samples and neighboring nodes using selective edges sampled from the subgraph of minority nodes.
 GNN-CL \cite{gnncl} further advances the field through curriculum learning to gradually expose the model to increasingly complex synthetic samples.

-Nevertheless, existing class-imbalanced learning methods are primarily limited to homogeneous graphs, whose connectivity patterns are relatively simplistic \cite{imbalance_survey}.
-The complex relational structures of heterogeneous entity graphs incur unique challenges for previous methods and thus motivate the design of a novel methodology tailored for imbalanced entity classification on RDBs.
+Nevertheless, existing class-imbalanced learning methods are primarily limited to homogeneous graphs, whose connectivity patterns are relatively simplistic \cite{imbalance_survey} and whose node features are semantically informative.
+The complex relational structures of heterogeneous RDB entity graphs incur unique challenges for previous methods and thus motivate the design of a novel methodology tailored for imbalanced entity classification on RDBs.